eudoxia0/eudoxia0.github.io/content/on-markup.md

 * Smart typography: Replacing double dashes with en dashes, smart quotes, et cetera.
-* I don't want to put `p`s around every paragraph.
+* I don't want to put `p` tags around every paragraph.

 The former is actually two things: Replacing dashes and ellipses with their proper characters is easy.
 Smart quotes, less so (But still doable in XSLT